A Generic Approach for Reproducible Model Distillation: Methodology

-Candidate student models can be collected by broad class approaches including Monte Carlo simulation, Bayesian posterior sampling or any other algorithm which searches for candidates that reasonably agree with the teacher.
+Candidate student models can be generated by broad class of approaches including Monte Carlo simulation, Bayesian posterior sampling or any other algorithm which searches for candidates that reasonably agree with the teacher.
 We provide more concrete examples in Section \ref{candidate_models} below.
-Instead of focusing on different values of model parameters, we are more concerned with the interpretation implied by different model structures (e.g. the tree structures of decision tree).
-Thus, we divide the candidate models into equivalence classes according to different structures.
-Specifically, we create equivalence classes $\Omega_1,\Omega_2,\cdots,\Omega_M$ for the collections of candidate models $S_1,\cdots,S_N$, such that if $S_i$ and $S_j$ belong to the same equivalence class $\Omega_k$, they should share the same structure; otherwise, their structures are different and they are seperated into different equivalence classes.
-We constrain the complexity of candidate student model with the cutoff $C$ (e.g. maximum depth of decision tree and maximum length of the rule list).
+Instead of focusing on different values of model parameters, here we are concerned with the interpretation implied by different model structures (e.g. the variables used in splits of a decision tree).
+Thus, we divide the candidate models into equivalence classes corresponding to these structures (e.g. if two decision tree models have the same tree structure in terms of the splitting variables, \giles{although not specific split points, used at each node}, we put them into the same equivalence class).
+Specifically, we create equivalence classes $\Omega_1,\Omega_2,\cdots,\Omega_M$ for the collections of candidate models $S_1,\cdots,S_N$, such that if $S_i$ and $S_j$ belong to the same equivalence class $\Omega_k$, they should share the same structure.
+We constrain the complexity of candidate student model with the cutoff $C$ which also controls the number of potential equivalence classes; e.g. maximum depth of decision tree or the maximum length of the rule list.

 Next we generate a synthetic sample of size $n$ and define the loss function $L(F,S)$.
 We \commt{choose} the student model $S_{(i)}$ with the smallest loss inside each equivalence class $\Omega_{i}$: